singhpriya147/assignment_GMT/README.md

 - **Random Quotes (Optional)**: Display random quotes that update every 5 seconds using an open API.

 ## Usage
-This section provides instructions on how to use SWAAD project on your local machine.
+This section provides instructions on how to use this  project on your local machine.

 ### How to Use